akka/akka/akka-docs/rst/java/untyped-actors.rst

   occurred within a distant descendant it is still reported one level up at a time).

-* :obj:`getContext()` exposes contextual information for the actor and the current message, such as:
+* :meth:`getContext()` exposes contextual information for the actor and the current message, such as:

   * factory methods to create child actors (:meth:`actorOf`)
   * system that the actor belongs to